 (While I’m spending spring break finishing my 20Time2018 project, here’s an updated repost sharing ideas and tools to celebrate the upcoming National Poetry Month in April.
 Enjoy!)

-Of course we should fold in some extra poetry lessons in April, but who has the time?
+Of course we should fold in some extra poetry lessons to celebrate April as National Poetry Month, but who has the time?
 With state testing and AP exam prep, this month is a bullet train, whipping by with scary speed.
 But what if we slowed that roll just a bit?
-April’s also supposed to bring to mind warmth and new growth, the perfect time to dig some rhyme.
-I know we all have a lot to do, but here are a few easy options to help us celebrate National Poetry Month in our classrooms.
+April’s also supposed to signal warmth and new growth, the perfect time to dig some rhyme.
+I know we all have a lot to do, but here are a few easy options to help our English teacher tribe add more poetic voices to our curriculum.
 Continue reading